rafaelrsilva/viper-base-ios/README.md

 - **Builder component**

 Some approaches consider the module creation task as a responsibility of the **router**.
-But this violates the **Single Responsibility Principle**, since it is already responsible for navigation between module.
+But this violates the **Single Responsibility Principle**, since it is already responsible for navigation between modules.

 To solve this problem, **builder** was created.
-It is in charge of creating all components of the module and make the connections.
+It is in charge of creating all components of the module and make the respective connections.

-- **Decoupling between module and entities**
+- **Decoupling between modules and entities**

 This way, entities can be used in one or more modules, since they are simple structures with no business logic.

 - **Router owns a reference to view**

-Because in iOS architecture, the navigation is performed **from a UIViewController to another UIViewController**.

-Router owns the refecence for the view of the current module, just for navigation purpose, and receive the view of the destination module from its builder.
+iOS architecture, the navigation is performed **from a UIViewController to another UIViewController**.
+Because of this, router has to own the refecence for the view of the current module, **only for navigation purpose**, and receive the view of the destination module, from its builder.

 ## Module components